rdius/Snetoolkit/README.md

 Quick start
 -----------

-First, you to clone the project:
+First, you need to edit the params.py file in order to provide your Geonames key.

+Then clone the project:
    ```
    git clone https://github.com/rdius/Snetoolkit.git
    ```